aantn/smag/readme.md

-# smag 🚀
+# smag - show me a graph!

-Easily create graphs from cli commands and view them in the cli.
-Like the `watch` command but with a graph.
+Easily create graphs from cli commands and view them in the terminal.
+Like the `watch` command graphs the output.

+**smag was inspired and based on code from the wonderful [gping](https://github.com/orf/gping) tool by Tom Forbes**

 ![](./images/readme-example.gif)